AshridgeTechnologies/elemento/design/Running apps on the web.md

 - Setting up permissions to deploy code to Firebase is hard
 - Setting up permissions to access private GitHub repo is easier - just create an API key
 - Storing secrets in GitHub is fairly easy
-- Storing secrets in Firebase is hard
+- Storing secrets in Firebase is ~~hard~~ easy if using an Extension
 - Secrets for other services may be needed in deployed apps
 - Continually accessing files direct from GitHub would lead to problems
 - Local dev server gives possibilities for deploying to Firebase